TooJuicyNCh3wy/Java-notes/Andy's Notes.md

 #### Important Pedagogical Tip
 Use the UML diagram for the Loan class shown in **10.2** to write a test program that uses the ```Loan``` class even though you don’t know how the ```Loan``` class is implemented.
 This has three benefits:
 - It demonstrates that developing a class and using a class are two separate tasks.
-- It enables you to skip the complex implementation of certain classes without interrupting the sequence of this book.
+- It enables you to skip the complex implementation of certain classes without interrupting the sequence of this book.
 - It is easier to learn how to implement a class if you are familiar with it by using the class.

 For all the class examples from now on, create an object from the class and try using its methods before turning your attention to its implementation

 ----------------------------------
+## X.III - Thinking in Objects